rams3sh/cuw/README.md

 Tried for fuzzy string match logic using fuzzywuzzy library (https://github.com/seatgeek/fuzzywuzzy) but still identifying and fixing a threshold ratio for string match was difficult and was not consistent throughout.Hence left the challenge of selecting the updates to the user.

-If you have any solution for this, you can let me know at my mail id godzillagenx@gmail.com (dont judge me by my emailid:P)

 If this challenge is overcome, the process of update selection by the user can be automated.